WhiteGiveFive/Awesome-ML/README.md

-# Literature
+# ML resources
-A repo to organise literature
+A repo to organise good resources for learning ML.